 You can’t argue with that first statement but the second is a bit in the air without clear evidence.
 My co-founder Dani quite rightly then asked “are you sure, didn’t they change that recently?” (“they” being Espressif and/or the Arduino devs).

-So then, what is the current max deep sleep for ESP8266 i.e. the maximum duration during which the ESP8266 can sleep deeply – and still wake up afterwards.
+So then, what is the current max deep sleep for ESP8266 i.e. the maximum duration the ESP8266 can sleep deeply – and still wake up afterwards.

 In the last post I showed you how you can use cheap hardware to get a reasonable good power consumption test rig.
 In this post we are going to use this tool to improve the runtime of the ESPaper significantly.
 The short trial and error cycle possible with this tool will let us validate several ideas for improvement in only very little time.
 Continue reading 5 Hacks to Prolong your ESPaper’s Battery Run-Time